jamesma100/jamesma100.github.io/_posts/2024-09-10-deriving-backpropogation.md

 - Similarly, we update the bias term via $$\begin{align}b_l = b_l - \frac{\alpha}{n} \sum_{i=1}^n\delta_{i,l}\end{align}$$.
 - Repeat the above steps for a large number of iterations until the cost is sufficiently small.

 And that is it!
 Hopefully that gives us some insight into a key piece of machinery that powers modern deep learning.
 In the next part of this series, we'll implement a simple neural network in Python using the backpropogation algorithm we just derived.
-Stay tuned!